9xN/scrypt/README.md

-# SCRYPT: An Introduction to Shellcode Encoding
+# SCRYPT: An Introduction to Shellcode Encoding && Encryption

 ## Introduction
 SCRYPT is a simple shellcode encryptor/encoder that uses the OpenSSL library to encrypt a shellcode using the AES-256-CBC encryption algorithm then applies several encoding techniques to obfuscate a given shellcode file.
 This encrypted/encoded shellcode can be used for both legitimate and malicious purposes, such as exploiting system vulnerabilities or executing arbitrary code.